Demolish Core Web Vitals Requirements

 Atlas: The Future of Headless WordPress

-WP Engine is the fastest Managed WordPress platform on the planet with a proprietary global network that drives unprecedented speed.
-Adding Atlas and Node.js to the stack increases speed and performance by another order of magnitude, executing pages up to 10X faster than traditional WordPress.
+WP Engine is the fastest Managed WordPress hosting platform on the planet with a proprietary global network that drives unprecedented speed.
+Adding Atlas, which includes dynamic Node.js and Headless WordPress hosting, increases speed and performance by another order of magnitude, executing pages up to 10X faster than traditional WordPress.
 Developers can build personalized, omni-channel, back-end integrated experiences with blazing speeds as fast as static sites.